UltraEngine/Documentation/CPP/VrDevice_GetQuaternion.md

 # VrDevice::GetQuaternion

-This method gets the device position.
+This method gets the device rotation.

 ## Syntax